Upgrade Visa® Card with Cash Rewards review

-While the Upgrade Card doesn't offer those benefits, it may extend a credit line that is as much as $50,000.
+The Upgrade card may extend a credit line that is as much as $50,000.
 Meanwhile, the credit limit extended by the Deserve Pro card tops out at $10,000 to start.
 Upgrade Card may also have an advantage when it comes to interest.
-Its interest rate can drop really low (6.99% -29.99% Fixed) while the Deserve Pro has an APR of 17.49% to 24.49% Variable.
+Its interest rate can drop really low (8.99%-29.99% Fixed) while the Deserve Pro has an APR of 17.49% to 24.49% Variable.

-Neither card charges an annual fee, and neither offers a rewards program.
-However, you will pay a late fee on late payments with the Capital One® Platinum, and there is a cash advance fee for the card as well.
+Neither card charges an annual fee.
+However, you will pay a late fee on late payments with the Capital One Platinum, and there is a cash advance fee for the card as well.
 With the Upgrade Card, there is no fee to withdraw cash from your credit line to your bank account.

 If you're choosing between the two cards, interest may be the biggest factor to consider.
 The Upgrade Card will charge you from 8.99%-29.99% in interest but provides a fixed payback period that limits how much you pay overall.
 However, the default rate on the Capital One Platinum Mastercard is 26.99% (Variable) and may be paid off over a longer period and at a greater expense if only minimum payments are made.